axem-solutions/dem/docs/commands.md

 ## **`dem modify DEV_ENV_NAME`**

-Modify the tool types and required tool images of an existing Development Environment.
+Modify a tool in a Development Environment.

+If the tool type is not specified, the Dev Env settings panel will be opened:

 1. The dem shows a list of the already selected tools.
 You can modify the selection.
 You can navigate with the :material-arrow-up: and :material-arrow-down: or :material-alpha-k: and